yung-wolf/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Create a script that prints hello user, where user is the current Linux user.
 1-hello_you

+# Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
+2-path

 # Create a script that lists environment variables.
 4-global_variables
 ```